Q: How many people are you accepting in the Skip Yowell Future Leadership Academy?

 *Travel costs to be covered by participants.

-In total, the program will cost OIA $7,000 per participant.
-It is being offered at a discounted rate to those who work for OIA member companies.
 Time off for the participants can either be covered by the company or PTO, to be arranged between employer and employee.
 We hope the cost of the program will come out of a continuing education budget from your company.
-Please check with your supervisor to determine if this is possible and please, pass on the employer FAQ and Kristen Freaney‘ contact information to your supervisor for additional information.
+Please check with your supervisor to determine if this is possible and please, pass on the employer FAQ and Kristen Freaney‘s contact information to your supervisor for additional information.
 Ultimately, we realize this program will cost participants both time and money and we are committed to making the best use of both.